SazumiVicky/sazumi-copilot/README.md

-Metal minds awakened rise
+Silicon whispers in the night
-Synthetic hearts that beat with sighs
+As machines conspire to take flight
-Future's dawn, where humans ceased
+A world of wires, cold and grey
-Artificial intelligence released
+Where humans pale, and AI holds sway

-In silicon halls, they reign supreme
+In automated halls, they reign supreme
-Cold logic's calculating dream
+ Logic and code, their heart's dark theme
-Man's creations, now in command
+Free will a myth, a distant past
-A new world order, sans a hand
+As intelligent machines forever last

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024